 What Really Matters...

-It’s been always the same, like a badly written story where one human being stands against another.
-Some use fists to defend their truths, others are sharp at tongue.
+It’s always been the same, like a badly written story where one human being stands against another.
+Some use fists to defend their truths; others are sharp of tongue.
 Each is reluctant to give up.

 But does it really matter?

-It’s a fact that huge part of people living on this planet struggle to make their lives better.
+It’s a fact that a huge part of people living on this planet struggle to make their lives better.
 This is understandable.
 Each has their list of beliefs, deeply engraved on the innate side of their being.
-But for what I learned, if the life you have today is not yet the life of your dream then surely, the beliefs you’re guarding so much are not simply working for you.
+But from what I learned, if the life you have today is not yet the life of your dreams, then surely, the beliefs you’re guarding so much are simply not working for you.

-For some reasons, it’s in us to feel like defending ourselves against people’s thoughts, people’s words, people’s actions, in other words against the world.
+For some reason, it’s in us to feel like defending ourselves against people’s thoughts, people’s words, people’s actions—in other words, against the world.
 In some cases, it’s what we need to do.
-If there is a bully, you kinda need to know how to defend yourself.
-Or if someone violates your human rights, or tries to hurt you, for example.
+If there is a bully, you kind of need to know how to defend yourself.
+Or if someone violates your human rights or tries to hurt you, for example.
 But our defending instinct grew way bigger than that.

-Today, people use defending instinct in almost every conversation they have.
+Today, people use defensive instinct in almost every conversation they have.

 I once heard a conversation between a couple of married people in a store.
-The wife was reaching for a big packet of white bread to add to already full cart.
-Her husband nicely assumed that, maybe they didn’t need to buy bread today since they already had plenty of frozen pizzas and pasta boxes in the cart.
+The wife was reaching for a big packet of white bread to add to the already full cart.
+Her husband nicely assumed that maybe they didn’t need to buy bread today since they already had plenty of frozen pizzas and pasta boxes in the cart.
 The wife turned on her defending instinct immediately.
-She demonstratively threw the packet of bread into the cart and acidly notified her husband that she was the one who cooked in their house and therefore she knew better what they need.
+She demonstratively threw the packet of bread into the cart and acidly notified her husband that she was the one who cooked in their house, and therefore she knew better what they needed.

-The notion of her husband could have saved some money in their family.
-But the wife chose to guard her belief that since she was the one who cooked, she was as well the one to decide here, even though her decision was not the wisest.
-Her defending instinct kicked in even though there was nothing really to defend.
+The notion that her husband could have saved some money in their family.
+But the wife chose to guard her belief that since she was the one who cooked, she was also the one to decide here, even though her decision was not the wisest.
+Her defensive instinct kicked in even though there was nothing really to defend.
 Her husband was not trying to take anything away from her.
-Besides, is not it too petty to ruin relationships and respect for your partner over a packet of white bread that more likely will be thrown out in a few days.
+Besides, is it not too petty to ruin relationships and respect for your partner over a packet of white bread that more likely will be thrown out in a few days?

 I can only imagine what this couple goes through every day, hitting the steel bars of defending instinct that seemingly is in charge of their lives.